top of page

 Millennium Fellowship Project: Disability: Conversations on Access and Equity

-Rethinking Disability is a student-led project dedicated to cultivating a deeper understanding of disability as a fundamental part of the human condition.
+THIS is a student-led project dedicated to cultivating a deeper understanding of interdependence as a fundamental part of the human condition.
 Rather than framing disability as a form of dependence, the project presents it as interdependence, a shared structure that quietly shapes every life and every community.

 Beyond the DKU campus, the project works with social enterprises and community organizations engaged in accessibility and advocacy.
 These partnerships allow participants to encounter inclusive practices in real contexts and to appreciate accessibility as a collective commitment that strengthens the well-being of all.

-Ultimately, Rethinking Disability seeks to nurture a more thoughtful and empathetic environment, one where accessibility is understood as shared empowerment and where interdependence becomes a guiding principle for building inclusive and respectful communities.
+Ultimately, this project seeks to nurture a more thoughtful and empathetic environment, one where accessibility is understood as shared empowerment and where interdependence becomes a guiding principle for building inclusive and respectful communities.

 About the Millennium Fellow